Home Images Articles Mods Links

 (9) Remove the shims from the backs of the old pads and clean them

-(10) Smear copper grease on the back of the new pads (be careful not to get any on the front/braking side!)
-Clip on the shims
+(10) Smear a small amount of copper grease on the back of the new pads (be careful not to get any on the front/braking side!)
+If you have separate shims, clip them on)

-(11) Clip the squeal shim over the locating-lug on the end of the pad
+(11) Clip the squeal shim over the locating-lug on the end of the rear pad

 (12) Apply copper grease to the back of the shims

-(13) Slot the pads into place, add the springs, and slide the caliper back over them
+(13) Slot the pads into place, (Mk2: add the springs; there are no springs in Mk3), and slide the caliper back over them

 (16) Pump your brakes several times to get everything properly seated